-The LV devices include a Power On Reset (POR) feature that ensures the output is in a High-Z state until the minimum supply voltage has been reached.
+This device family also includes a Power On Reset (POR) feature that ensures the output is in a known state until the minimum supply voltage has been reached and a small time period passed before the output starts responding to the inputs.
 This prevents output transients during system power-up and power-down.